wliu40/mslearn-dp100/instructions/03-azureml-designer.md

 ---
 # Use Azure Machine Learning Designer

-Azure Machine Learning *designer* provides a drag & drop environment in which you can define a workflow, or *pipeline* of data ingestion, transformation, and model training modules to create a machine learning model.
+Azure Machine Learning *designer* provides a drag & drop environment in which you can define a workflow, or *pipeline* of data ingestion, transformation, and model training components to create a machine learning model.
 You can then publish this pipeline as a web service that client applications can use for *inferencing* (generating predictions from new data).

 ## Before You Start